ardihikaru/eagleeye/orchestration-gpu/deployment/README.md

 	- `$ kubectl apply -f start-ee.yaml`

 #### Notes
-- At this moment, a successful deployment means that you will be able to see
+- At this moment, a successful deployment means that you will be able to see 4 pods running which is `detection`, `ews`, `redis`, and `mongo`.
+- The `scheduler` pod is not running due to error, we are working on a solution right now.
+- We will update you again with another deployment file that will be able to read an input and produce an output.

 #### Kubernetes Features Used
 - Deployment